dylan-lang/opendylan/documentation/source/building-with-duim/tour.rst

    your own classes of frame.

 You can use the Dylan Playground to run the examples in this chapter.
-*Reminder:* to interactively run the segments of example code presented in this chapter, you must pass them to ``contain`` (see `Using contain to run examples interactively
+*Reminder:* to interactively run the segments of example code presented in this chapter, you must pass them to ``contain`` (see :ref:`using-contain-to-run-examples-interactively` for details).
-<design.html#using-contain-to-run-examples-interactively>`_ for
-details).

 .. index::
    single: gadgets; tour
    single: introduction to; gadgets
    single: overview of; gadgets
    single: tour of; gadgets

 A tour of gadgets
 -----------------